 OFS employees are not permitted to provide public endorsement, on OFS’s behalf, of companies or their products.

 Public Interest Disclosures

-Individuals and corporations (and employees or officers of these corporations) engaged by DFS under a contract to provide services to, or on behalf of, DFS are classified as ‘public officials’ under the Public Interest Disclosures Act 1994.
+Individuals and corporations (and employees or officers of these corporations) engaged by OFS under a contract to provide services to, or on behalf of, OFS are classified as ‘public officials’ under the Public Interest Disclosures Act 1994.
 The Act protects public officials from reprisal or detrimental action when disclosing corrupt conduct or other specific wrongdoing in line with requirements of the Act.
 The Act also ensures that disclosures are appropriately investigated and dealt with.

 Questions regarding the Statement of Business Ethics: